 Buying and installing a home water filtration unit is a great first step in providing clean and healthy water for you and your family.
-If you want to maintain the freshness coming from your faucet, some home water filtration system maintenance is required.
+However, some water filtration system maintenance is required if you want to maintain the freshness coming from your faucet.

 The following is a guide for maintaining the functionality of your whole home or under sink filtration system.